kfrank/kfrank.github.io/_posts/2014-08-25-everything-looks-the-same.md

 However, over time we've noticed that websites built with bootstrap still look like bootstrap.
 Heck, even toolkits based off bootstrap look like bootstrap.

->Deciding all the different components in a toolkit before starting design or content strategy is like
+>Deciding all the components in a toolkit before starting design is limiting designers to what's already been done, not what's possible.

 ##How similar is too similar?

+When I came across these two websites in May of 2014, my initial thought was that someone took a hell of a lot of influence from the other.
+I posted to twitter with a simple reaction of 'huh'.

 ![May 2014]({{ site.baseurl }}/assets/img/BndmDgaCAAAAtZ9.png)

+Immediately after, I was reminded that this trend is prevalent in a lot of places.
+Take for example InVision's latest redesign, which also uses similar placement of user interface elements and the same type treatment.

 ![May 2014]({{ site.baseurl }}/assets/img/Bndn8MKCMAMUz4r.png)

+So how similar is too similar?
+Is this a reflection of trends and influence or designers drawing the same conclusions?

 ##What should we do (if anything)?

 Most people are quick to judge today's websites, but there are some positives to their similarity.

-For one, users know where to go.
+1. Users know where to go.
 Most of the common elements on a page are in similar places and take advantage of users scanning the page in an 'F' shaped pattern.
-Secondly, it's easy for startups to build first, validate their product and then add on uniqueness.
-Thirdly, the design similarities make websites of today look a hell of a lot better than their predecessors.
+2. It's easy for startups to build first, validate their product and then add on uniqueness.
+3. The design similarities make websites of today look a hell of a lot better than their predecessors.

 We can do better than that.